Lesson 1.6 · Reading time: ~8 min

 - Data Types: Define the type of data that can be stored in a column, such as INTEGER, VARCHAR, DATE, and BOOLEAN.
 Data types ensure that the data stored in a table is consistent and valid.

-Basic SQL Syntax and Conventions
+Basic SQL conventions

 - Clauses: Components of a SQL statement that specify the action to be performed.
 Common clauses include SELECT, FROM, WHERE, GROUP BY, and ORDER BY.